fengweijp/anywhichway/README.md

-# AnyWhichWay - A key-value backed datastore supporting objects, graphs, joins, and processing pipelines.
+# AnyWhichWay - A schema optional extensible key-value backed datastore with element level security supporting query pipelines, graphs, objects, documents, and joins.

 AnyWhichWay is a JavaScript database that can be backed by almost any key-value store that exposes `get(key)`, `set(key,data)`, `del(key)` or similar methods synchronously or asynchronously.